baguskto/DeFi-Staking-Platform/README.md

 3. **Transactions Failing**
    - Ensure you have enough MATIC for gas
    - Check that you have STK tokens in your wallet
-   - Verify you're on Polygon Mumbai network
+   - Verify you're on Polygon Amoy network
    - Make sure contracts are deployed correctly

 4. **RainbowKit Not Showing**